exercism/snippet-extractor/README.md

 ## Add your language

+(NOTE: `slug` here is not the Exercism slug of the track (which is in kebab-case), but either a single word or the slug in snake_case.

 Each language has a file inside `lib/languages` with the filename `$slug.txt` - for example: `lib/languages/ruby.txt`.

 A language file contains a list of the beginnings of lines that can be ignored.